valanm22/documentation/learn/getting_started/quick_start.md

 You now know all the basics: how to create an index, add documents, check the status of an asynchronous task, and perform a search.

-To keep going, continue to the [MeiliSearch 101](/learn/getting_started/chapter_1_filtering_and_sorting.md) for a guided overview of the main features, or check out the [API references](/reference/api/README.md) to dive right in!
+To keep going, continue to the [Meilisearch 101](/learn/getting_started/chapter_1_filtering_and_sorting.md) for a guided overview of the main features, or check out the [API references](/reference/api/README.md) to dive right in!